Inside one of the oldest and most expensive mansions in Charleston, which is selling for $16 million and was once owned by Abraham Lincoln’s granddaughter

 - Courtesy of Handsome Properties

-The dining room’s walls were hand-painted with a mural inspired by the Charleston Harbor …
+A dining room’s walls are covered in a mural inspired by the Charleston Harbor …

 - source